Koenigseder/pixelart/README.md

 It's an API written in Go which can be used to create your own pixel-placing event.
 Over this API you can create a pixel canvas and send requests to place single pixels using coordinates and RGB values on it.

+This API uses REST endpoints and a WebSocket endpoint for communication at the moment.

 Example using the sample frontend and Python script:

 ![Sample picture rendering](/example/sample-picture-rendering.gif)